 Another method that I use is mixing scents, this seems to have a better success than just one scent.
 I prefer toad, salmon with a bit of chicken and/or gecko or anole.

+Scenting isn't for the squeamish!!And if you don't want to do it then you probably shouldn't breed hognose since a good percentage may need scenting to survive.
 I start by freezing the desired animals.
 Then I use a small blender and puree the scenting material and then freeze in a deli cup.
 I thaw a little bit of this every time I need to scent pinkies, and this seems to work very well.
 Another thing to try is to press the scented pinky against their snout gently.
 This seems to elicit a better response in some animals then just leaving it in.
 The methods above will usually get almost any hatchling to feed with patience.
 As time progresses and your hognose starts feeding on a routine then start weaning them off the scent.
 You can do this by using less and less scenting until they accept an unscented pinky.
 A good way is to dip in scent a cotton swab or small piece of balled up paper towel on the end of some tweezers.
 Then place this in front of your hog, many times they will open their mouths and bite anything that moves.
 Slip an unscented pinky in the mouth and usually they will swallow.
 Over time this should get the hatchling accustomed to the taste and smell of unscented pinkies.
 Without them consuming the scenting medium.
 Which is the best route for many obvious reasons.

 SEXING